ELI (programming language)

 ELI is an interactive array programming language system based on the programming language APL.
 It has most of the functions of the International Organization for Standardization (ISO) APL standard ISO/IEC 13751:2001, and also list for non-homogeneous or non-rectangular data, complex numbers, symbols, temporal data, and control structures.
 A scripting file facility is available to organize programs in a fashion similar to using #include in C, which also provides convenient data input/output.
 ELI has dictionaries, tables, and a basic set of SQL-like statements.
 For performance, it has a compiler restricted to flat array programs.

-By replacing each APL character with one or two ASCII characters, ELI retains APL's succinct and expressive way of array programming compared with MATLAB or Python, ELI encourages a dataflow programming style, where the output of one operation feeds the input of another.
+By replacing each APL character with one or two ASCII characters, ELI retains APL's succinct and expressive way of array programming relative to MATLAB or Python, ELI encourages a dataflow programming style, where the output of one operation feeds the input of another.

 ELI is available without charge, as freeware, on Windows, Linux, and macOS.